404notDeeksha/javascript-interview-questions/README.md

          };
          ```

-         5. **Constructor Function**: creates function dynamically from a string of code.
-         ```js
-         const greet = new Function("name", "return 'Hello, ' + name;");
-         ```
-         Constructor functions in JavaScript are special functions used to create and initialize objects.
+         5. **Constructor Function**: Constructor functions in JavaScript are special functions used to **create and initialize objects**.
 While they are defined like regular functions, their primary purpose is to serve as blueprints for new objects.<br/> Constructor functions let you easily create multiple objects with the same structure and behavior, without repeating code.

          ```js
          export const ListNode = function(val, next) {
           this.val = (val === undefined ?
 0 : val)